Nebraska Office of Highway

 Nebraska Educational Telecommunications (NET) 30- minute documentary looks at distracted driving in the age of technology.
 The documentary shows how law enforcement, safety organizations, families and others are raising awareness about the dangers of distracted driving.

 The Nebraska Office of Highway Safety (NOHS) is responsible for developing and implementing effective strategies to reduce the state’s traffic-related injury and fatality rates.
 These strategies may take the form of stand-alone projects, activities, and/or more comprehensive long-term programs.
-Both traditional and innovative strategies are encouraged and utilized to support the NOHS goals.
+Both traditional and innovative strategies are encouraged and utilized to support the NOHS targets.

-The NOHS is responsible for the administration of the Federal Highway Safety funds and for facilitating the Highway Safety Programs supported by these funds.
+The NOHS is responsible for the administration of the federal Highway Safety funds and for facilitating the Highway Safety Programs supported by these funds.

 Any issue related to traffic safety may be considered under the role and responsibilities of the NOHS.
 Personnel are available for providing resource information and referral to other appropriate agencies or organizations.